Tips for getting the most out of your fall bass outings

-Something about falling leaves and bass fishing just naturally goes hand-in-hand.
+Something about falling leaves and fall bass fishing just naturally goes hand-in-hand.
 It’s a great time to pick up a baitcasting rod armed with just about anything in your arsenal and start chunking.

 Aside from the great fall fishing that’s available across both Carolinas, sitting alone in your kayak on some forgotten stretch of river or the back of a secluded cove and taking in the scenery and solitude is simply good for the soul.

 Obviously, some places are better suited for fall bass fishing, and kayak fisherman know that any roadway access in the back end of a creek is a great place to throw in a kayak.
 When you do, there are several things to keep in mind, in no certain order.

 Resident bass are a real thing.
 That lone boat dock in the back of the creek, that blowdown that’s hanging on that steep bank or that old stump on the edge of the channel leading to the back of the creek, that’s where he lives.

 You know he’s there, and somehow, he knows that you know it, too.
 That fish is not going to rocket out of his hideaway and hit a topwater lure or a Fluke.
 Keep an old-school, jig-and-craw in black, brown or dark blue tied on for just such an event.
 Give him plenty of space, but put that bait deep in his living room and make him choose to eat it.

 Fall bass love freshwater inflows.
 Maybe the lake is turning over somewhere out on the main lake, or maybe it’s just the current that instinctively means food.
 Barring flooding conditions, water inflows are a great place to throw blade baits: spinnerbaits, in-line spinners, ponyheads, etc. Some anglers refer to these as ditches, but most will have some kind of water entering the back.
 It’s hard to beat white for a color in this situation.